sysco-middleware/Dojo-Mini-Middleware/ansible-fmw/README.md

 ### Domain creation using WDT
 Use this collection [zeusbaba.wdt](https://galaxy.ansible.com/zeusbaba/wdt) from Ansible Galaxy
 NB! first and foremost; make sure that collection is installed!
+it is better to install from GitHub repo so that you have the latest & greatest updates
 ```
-ansible-galaxy collection install zeusbaba.wdt
+ansible-galaxy collection install git+https://github.com/zeusbaba/ansible-collection-wdt
 ```
 now go ahead with more
 ```